MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Evaluations

 \textbf{Dataflow Strategy.} We pick the dataflow strategy of the sub-accelerator to maximize the utilization of the PEs array.
 In order to maximize the utilization, we will align the PEs array dimension to be the factor of the the parallelizing dimension of the tile as much as possible.
 For example if the parallelizing dimension of the tile is (2, 15), which is going to map over the y and x dimension of the PEs array with 16 PEs.
 The potential PE array shape could be 2$\times$8 while aligning to the factor of y dimension, or 3$\times$5, 5$\times$3, and 1$\times$15 while aligning to the factor of x dimension.
 We examine these combinations, evaluate their expected latency by the HW cost model, and pick the lowest latency one as our PE array configurations.

-\textbf{Target Jobs to Schedule.} We evaluate Vision and Random jobs; Random jobs are similar to Mix jobs, but we randomly change the tensor shape of the layers to simulate the scenario that the accelerator is serving some customized DNNs or the DNNs generated by Neural Architecture Search whose shapes are dynamic ~\cite{nas, hsu2018monas, tan2019mnasnet}.

-\textbf{Evaluations.} From the performance analysis in \autoref{fig:programmable_fig}(a-b), we can observe that for both Vision and Random jobs, \textit{flexible} outperforms \textit{fixed} in ave. per-job no-stall latency, owing to its ability to maximizing the utilization rate of the PEs array.
+\textbf{Evaluations.} From the performance analysis in \autoref{fig:programmable_fig}(a-b), we can observe that for both Vision and Mix tasks, \textit{flexible} outperforms \textit{fixed} in ave. per-job no-stall latency, owing to its ability to maximizing the utilization rate of the PEs array.
 However, it would also incur higher BW requirement.
 It is because the flexible mapping we found is to maximize the PE utilization rate, which also increases the number of data to fetch per tile to keep PEs busy.

-Next, we evaluate \system's ability to leverage this flexibility.
 From all scenario in \autoref{fig:programmable_fig}(c-d), \textit{flexible} outperforms \textit{fixed}.
-The results conclude that with flexible accelerators (ASIC of FPGA), we could further increase the expected platform performance without providing additional compute HW resources (PEs) by simply changing the shape of PEs array, and most importantly, \system can learn to leverage this flexibility to reach better performance.
+The results conclude that with flexible accelerators (ASIC of FPGA), we could further increase the accelerator performance without providing additional compute HW resources (PEs) if the accelerators (or sub-accelerators) have configurable PEs array shape.